QuickBooks Blog

 Percentage of sales method

 The percentage of sales method assigns a flat rate to each accounting period’s total sales.
-Using previous invoicing data, your accounting team will estimate what percentage of credit sales will be uncollectible.
+Using previous invoicing data, your accounting team can then estimate what percentage of credit sales will be uncollectible.

-For example, a jewelry store earns $100,000 in net sales, but they estimate that 4% of the invoices will be uncollectible.
+For example, let’s say a jewelry store earns $100,000 in net sales, but it estimates that 4% of the invoices will be uncollectible.
 The company’s allowance for doubtful accounts is $4,000.

 Accounts receivable aging method

-The accounts receivable aging method uses accounts receivable aging reports to keep track of past due invoices.
+The accounts receivable aging method uses accounts receivable aging reports to monitor past due invoices.
 Using historical data from an aging schedule can help you predict whether or not you’ll receive an invoice payment.

-For example, our jewelry store assumes 25% of invoices that are 90 days past due are considered uncollectible.
-They assume that 75% of the invoices in this age group will be paid.
+For example, the jewelry store assumes 25% of invoices that are 90 days past due are considered uncollectible (so it assumes that 75% of the invoices in this age group will be paid).
 Say it has $10,000 in unpaid invoices that are 90 days past due—its allowance for doubtful accounts for those invoices would be $2,500, or $10,000 x 25%.

-As a general rule, the longer a bill goes uncollected past its due date, the less likely it is to be paid.
+note icon Generally, the longer a bill remains unpaid after its due date, the less likely it is to be paid.

 Risk classification method

-The risk classification method involves assigning a risk score or risk category to each customer based on criteria—such as payment history, credit score, and industry.
+The risk classification method involves assigning a risk score or risk category to each customer based on specific criteria, such as payment history, credit score, and industry.
 The company then uses the historical percentage of uncollectible accounts for each risk category to estimate the allowance for doubtful accounts.

 To use the risk classification method: